emreokanbaskaya1/data_analysis_capstone_project/README.md

 - **python_analysis.ipynb:** The Power BI dashboard file showcasing the visualized insights from the data.
 - **EDA Analizi:** The Jupyter Notebook file containing the exploratory data analysis.

-## How to Use

-1. **Data Analysis:** Open `eda.ipynb` in Jupyter Notebook to see the exploratory data analysis performed on the dataset.
-2. **Visualization:** Open `dashboard.pbix` in Power BI to view the interactive visualizations and insights derived from the data.

 ## Conclusion